Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 ```

 ## Shared Options
-There are a set of shared options which are used for every sub-command.
+There are a set of shared options which are used between most sub-commands.
 These options must be specified after the command and sub-command.
 These are:
 ```
-  -y, --yes                       Assume yes for all confirmation prompts -v, --verbose                   Verbose output --configdir TEXT                Configuration directory where all
+  -y, --yes                       Assume yes for all confirmation prompts --show-config                   Show configuration -v, --verbose                   Verbose output --configdir TEXT                Configuration directory where all
                                   configuration files can be found.
 Each json